top of page

 Management of Chronic (long-lasting) Diseases

 We know how important access to information and resources is for people living with chronic disease and their caregivers.
-It can assist anyone who is ready to take an active role in learning to improve their quality of life and learn non-medicinal ways of managing long-term symptoms and/or pain.
+It can assist anyone who is ready to take an active role in learning to improve their quality of life and ways of managing long-term symptoms and/or pain.

 Below are some links to resources for individuals and families about the conditions, as well as information about programs within Central Health.
 The following list of chronic diseases may not be inclusive of all conditions.